CONCERT: COPENHAGEN 23.02.2020

 A unique PWM Edition celebration

-2018 marks the 100th anniversary of Poland regaining its independence as a republic.
-This was celebrated globally in November 2018 with a worldwide music project ‘100 for 100’.
-The Decades of Freedom celebration presented more than one hundred works by Polish composers from the last one hundred years.
+2018 marks the 100th anniversary of Poland regaining its independence as a Republic.
+Celebrated globally in 2018, there was a worldwide music project ‘100 for 100’ where the Decades of Freedom celebration presented more than one hundred works by Polish composers from the last one hundred years.

 As part of this project The Smith Quartet performed with award-winning vocal group Theatre of Voices at the Queens Hall in The Black Diamond at The Royal Danish Library in Copenhagen, Denmark, on November 11th 2018 at 16.00 as part of a series of connected worldwide performances.

 The programme included works by Krystyna Moszumańska-Nazar, Witold Lutoslawski, Rafał Augustin, Agata Zubel, Grażyna Bacewicz and Henryk Mikołaj Górecki.
 A detailed programme is available here.

 Theatre of Voices